-When I first got to Positano, I e-mailed a photo to a close friend.
+When I first got to Positano, I texted a photo to a close friend.
 Her response was, “This is a real place?”
-The first time I stood on my balcony and gazed out at the astonishing vertical village rising up from the sea, I had exactly the same thought.
+Gazing out at the astonishing vertical village rising up from the sea, I had exactly the same thought.

-Walking around Positano is like being on a giant stairmaster.
+Walking around Positano is like being on a giant Stairmaster.
 Built on steep cliffs, it is a village of timeworn stairs, and hills made of uneven cobblestones.
-This is not a place in which to wear your Jimmy Choo four inch heels.
+This is not a place in which to wear your heels.

 The narrow streets are lined with clothing stores selling locally-made linen garments.
 The factories are so close that if you ask for something in a different size, it’s brought down within minutes on a scooter.